phalcon/documentation/docs/autoload.md

 In the above example, we are defining the relationship between a namespaced class and a file.
 As you can see, the loader will be as fast as it can be but the list will start growing, the more our application grows, making maintenance difficult.
 If however, your application does not have that many components, there is no reason why you cannot use this method of autoloading components.

-As of 5.15, if a class-map entry points to a file that does not exist, the loader no longer reports the class as loaded.
+If a class-map entry points to a file that does not exist, the loader does not report the class as loaded.
 It falls through to the namespace and directory strategies, giving them a chance to resolve the class.
-Previously the missing file was reported as loaded, short-circuiting those strategies and surfacing as a `class not found` fatal.

 The `setClasses()` method also accepts a second parameter `merge`.
 By default, it is `false`.
 You can however set it to `true` when having multiple calls to `setClasses()` so that the class definitions are merged.